aikea/aikea.github.io/content/watchlog.md

 PPPS: And why only teenagers?
 (OK, I'm too excited but it's a good movie, I can't help it.
 Ok, bye) (first watch: Jun 26, 2022)

+37. > **Heat | Micheal Mann | 1995**
+Set in LA, _Heat_ is the classic police-and-theif chase story with a heart.
+Follows Neil McCauley (Robert de Niro) as he crafts master plans to rob banks, and execute dissidents, manage a personal life, etc. with Vincent Hanna (Al Pacino), a LAPD Homicide officer on his tail.
+It's a great movie on so many levels.
+Great writing, cinematography, acting.
+It managed to keep me at the edge of my seat till 3:30 AM (LOL).
+Great movie for a Saturday night with friends.
+(first watch: Jun 27, 2022)

 <hr />